 Here, under Feedback frequency, you will see a drop-down menu for – Windows should ask for my feedback.
 Select Never.

 You may want to also select Basic for Diagnostic and usage data, under Send your device data to Microsoft section, if you want to limit the data being sent.

-When you do this, Windows 10 will now never ask you for the feedback.
+When you do this, Windows 11/10 will now never ask you for feedback.

 But if you wish to, you can still always give feedback using the Windows Feedback app.

-If you wish to further harden Windows 10 privacy settings, download our freeware Ultimate Windows Tweaker 4.
-It will let you easily tweak Windows Feedback Requests, Windows Telemetry, Application telemetry and more.
+If you wish to further harden Windows Privacy settings, download our freeware Ultimate Windows Tweaker.
+It will let you easily tweak Windows Feedback Requests, Windows Telemetry, Application Telemetry, and more.